 Benefits of an MEP

-• Cost Savings: By combining resources with other employers, businesses can cut administrative costs and fees associated with maintaining a retirement plan.
+- Cost Savings: By combining resources with other employers, businesses can decrease administrative costs and fees associated with maintaining a retirement plan.
 This cost-sharing makes MEPs an attractive option for small businesses looking to save on expenses.

-• Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, which helps to attract and retain talented employees and give the business access to a competitive advantage they wouldn't be able to have on their own.
+- Improved Access to Benefits: Through an MEP, small businesses that might not have the resources to set up a retirement plan on their own can provide competitive retirement benefits, helping to attract and retain talented employees and offer the business access to a competitive advantage they wouldn't be able to have on their own.

 Setting Up an MEP

-The specific, financial-based benefits for your Tempe, AZ small business retirement plan will largely be based on the specific plan you set up.
-That said, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-Over half of employees say that a retirement plan is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
+The particular, financial-based advantages to your Tempe, AZ small business retirement plan will largely be based on the specific plan you choose.
+However, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
+60% of employees responded to a survey saying it is a "very important" factor in how good they feel at their present employment, while employers also get tax breaks and can better attract and motivate employees.
 Below are some of the main benefits for both businesses and employees of setting up a small business retirement plan:

 Employee Benefits